minhanho/MotifFunc/README.md

 * classifyPcmMotifs : function (transfacFilePath)
 * classifySeqMotifs : function (consensusSeq)
 * getFunctionWC : function(matchNames)
+* runMotifFunc : function ()

-The functions classifyPcmMotifs, classifySeqMotifs, as well as helper functions (excluding MotIV.toTable were authored by Minh An.
+The functions classifyPcmMotifs, classifySeqMotifs, getFunctionWC, as well as helper functions (excluding MotIV.toTable) were authored by Minh An.
 The classifyPcmMotifs function makes use of functions from MotIV R package to load a PCM .transfac file and generate motif matches using data from the MotifDb R package.
 The classifySeqMotifs function makes use of functions from universalmotif R package to create a PCM of the motif produced by a given sequence, MotIV R package to load a PCM .transfac file and generate motif matches using data from the MotifDb R package.
 The getFunctionWC function makes use of functions from MotifDb R package to retrieve motif match information, biomartr R package to retrieve GO information, wordcloud R package to produce the visualization, and RColorBrewer R package to format the colouring of the visualization.
+Showing function "phrases" for wordcloud output instead of single words was adapted from Hines, K. (2014).
+The

 The helper function MotIV.toTable is entirely the work of Shannon P and Richards M, written in the MotifDb documentation but not yet integrated into MotifDb.

+The runMotifFunc is taken from the TestingPackage R package with very minor changes.

 The rest of the contributions are made by Minh An.

 ## References
 1. Shannon P, Richards M (2019).
 MotifDb: An Annotated Collection of Protein-DNA Binding Sequence Motifs.
 R package version 1.26.0.